Big Cypress Fox Squirrel

 -

-generally built in the upper 1/3 of the canopy and seldom in isolated trees,
+Dreys are generally built in the upper 1/3 of the canopy and seldom in

 -

-holes or cavities in the main trunks of trees which are also lined with
+These are holes or cavities in the main trunks of trees which are also

-soft material.
-Squirrels often use dens in winter months and dreys in summer
+lined with soft material.
+Squirrels often use dens in winter months and

 Behavior

-during the breeding season when females are in estrus.
-Males have larger
+they come together during the breeding season when females are in estrus.

 -